santolucito/santolucito.github.io/liveCoding.md

 During the evolution of code throughout a live coding performance, there is no single correct state of the code that the performer must achieve.
 The process of a writing code for a live coding performance is exploratory.
-As a result the implicit specification of the indetended code is constantly shifting.
+As a result, the implicit specification of the intended code is constantly shifting.
 This constantly changing specification make live coding an ideal testbed for program synthesis.

 Live coding is closely related in many ways to Live Programming.